openai/whisper/README.md

 | small  |   244 M    |     `small.en`     |      `small`       |     ~2 GB     |      ~6x       |
 | medium |   769 M    |    `medium.en`     |      `medium`      |     ~5 GB     |      ~2x       |
 | large  |   1550 M   |        N/A         |      `large`       |    ~10 GB     |       1x       |

-Note that "relative speed" here refers to the speed of transcription of each model relative to each other, rather than relative to the duration of the sample to transcribe.
-Speed of transcription will vary based on the available hardware resources.

 The `.en` models for English-only applications tend to perform better, especially for the `tiny.en` and `base.en` models.
 We observed that the difference becomes less significant for the `small.en` and `medium.en` models.